What is a Microsoft Regional Director?

 In other words, RDs tend to operate at the intersection of technology, business, and leadership.
 We don’t just understand how technology works.
 We help organizations understand why it matters, where it creates value, and how to use it effectively.

-Background: why the RD program exists
+Why the RD program exists

 What the RD title does not mean